pafoster/miniref/README.md

 ![screenshot](screenshots/rs.png)

 The left-hand pane displays a list of references.
-Given a selected reference, the right-hand pane displays:
+For the selected reference, the right-hand pane displays:
 * **Bibliographic information** (`ref.ris`)
 * **List of files** (e.g. `.txt` files, PDFs)
 * **Notes** (`cat` of `.txt` files)